Seeing the highlights of Seville- and saving money!

 The official website

-Comments: The tour is made up of about 70 people and it’s pretty cool seeing the Cathedral without the hundreds of tourists that are usually in there.
+Comments: It’s pretty cool seeing the Cathedral without the hundreds of tourists that are usually in there.
 We felt that the tour was a bit rushed but you get to see all the highlights – definitely worth it for the savings.

 Plaza de España – 8/10